RIZ (company)

-RIZ, also as RIZ-Odašiljači is a Croatian electronics company headquartered in Zagreb.
+RIZ is a Croatian electronics company headquartered in Zagreb.
 It was founded in 1948 as Radio Industrija Zagreb.
-It began manufacturing radios, gramophones, television sets, electrical components (transistors, integrated circuits, capacitors) as well as military transmission devices.
+It began manufacturing radios, gramophones, television sets, semiconductors (transistors, integrated circuits, capacitors) as well as military transmission devices.
 Currently, it only manufactures transmitters, antennas and electronic electricity meters.
 They manufactured the first TV in Yugoslavia, TV 101, from a licence by Philips in 1955.